Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Introduction

 The exact computation of $\P(b)$ for a fixed $b$ is possible but the technique we use requires to compute a number of integrals which is exponential in the number of occurrences of the letter $2$ in the signature of $b$.
 We provide such a computation in a special case.
 For every $n\geq3$, define the bracelet $b_n\in\calB_n$ to be the equivalence class of $(1,0,1,\ldots,1,0,\ldots,0)$, which is the word composed of a $1$, followed by a $0$, then $n-1$ $1$'s and finally $n-1$ $0$'s.

 \begin{proposition} For every $n\geq3$, we have

 \end{proposition}

 Beyond the probability of individual bracelets, we provide simple exact formulas for the expectations of some statistics.
-For every $k\in\{0,1,2\}$, a region in a configuration is said to be \emph{of type $k$} if the total number of points contained in the union of the region with its antipodal region is $k$.
-In other words, a region of type $k$ corresponds to a value of $k$ in the signature of the word describing the configuration.
+For every $k\in\{0,1,2\}$, a region in a configuration is said to be \emph{of type~$k$} if the total number of points contained in the union of the region with its antipodal region is $k$.
+In other words, a region of type~$k$ corresponds to a value of $k$ in the signature of the word describing the configuration.

-For every $k\in\{0,1,2\}$ and $n\geq3$, denote by $H_{k,n}$ the random variable defined as the number of regions of type $k$ in a configuration associated with $n$ i.i.d. uniform random points.
-Since there are $n$ regions containing a single point and $n$ empty regions, we have that $H_{0,n}=H_{2,n}$ and $H_{1,n}=2n-2H_{2,n}$, thus it suffices to study $H_{2,n}$.
+For every $k\in\{0,1,2\}$ and $n\geq3$, denote by $H_{k,n}$ the random variable defined as the number of regions of type~$k$ in a configuration associated with $n$ i.i.d. uniform random points.
+It follows from the interlacing condition of Theorem~\ref{thm:main} that $H_{0,n}=H_{2,n}$.
+Since there are $2n$ regions in total we also have that $H_{1,n}=2n-2H_{2,n}$.
+We prove the following for the expectation of $H_{k,n}$, with $k\in\{0,1,2\}$: